How to Read a Business Credit Report and Get Your Score | OnDeck

-Needless to say: It’s an important number to know if you’re a small business owner
+It’s an important number to know if you’re a small business owner.

-You can check your business credit score and business credit report with one of the three major business credit bureaus.
+In some cases, your business credit report will also include your business credit score.
+In other cases you will need to request it separately.
 Unlike your personal credit score, you may need to pay to access the information — and your business credit score and business credit report will likely look different with each of the bureaus.
+With OnDeck, you can check your business credit score for free — no obligations and no account required.

 Dun & Bradstreet